b2bvic/vvr-portfolio/content/pages/blog/how-to-be-successful-at-failure.md

 ---
 type: PostLayout
-title: 'How To Be Successful At Failure'
+title: "How To Be Successful At Failure"
 colors: colors-a
-date: '2023-02-27'
+date: "2023-02-27"
 excerpt: >-
   Failing at something sucks.
 It doesn't feel good....
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'How To Be Successful At Failure'
+metaTitle: "How To Be Successful At Failure"
-metaDescription: 'Failing at something sucks.
-It doesn't feel good....'
+metaDescription: "Failing at something sucks.
+It doesn't feel good...."
 ---
 Failing at something sucks.
 It doesn't feel good.

 So naturally, we attempt to avoid it.